aleksi100/hoff3/README.md

 # hoff3

-My implementation of hoffman coding
+My implementation of huffman coding in c